We Found the Best Pillows, Whether You Prefer a Firm Bounce or Feathery Fluff

 Reading up on Domino’s shopping guides is like having your own personal product concierge.
 We do the tedious part—deep-dive research, hands-on testing, and tapping experts for advice—so all you have to do is hit “add to cart.”
 That’s why we call them Simply the Best.

 Picking out the best pillow is just about the most personal bedding choice you can make.
 Chances are what works for you won’t work for your best friend, partner, or sibling.
-And with so many options available—from material fill (like feathery down or bouncy latex) to a variety of firmness levels—it can be hard to narrow down the very best pillows for sleeping.
+And with so many options available—from material fill (like feathery down or bouncy latex, even silk) to a variety of firmness levels—it can be hard to narrow down the very best pillows for sleeping.

-With that in mind, we put together a list of our favorites pulled from all of our bedding guides, zeroing in on options from beloved brands.
-We made sure there’s something for sleepers of all sorts, whether you snooze on your back or stomach, or you flip from side to side—so you can quickly get to stuffing your pillowcase instead of sifting through the Internet for a new place to rest your head.
+With that in mind, we put together a list of our editor-approved favorites, zeroing in on options from beloved brands.
+We made sure there’s something for sleepers of all sorts, whether you snooze on your back or stomach, or flip from side to side—so you can quickly get to stuffing your pillowcase instead of sifting through the Internet for a new place to rest your head.

 - Best firm: Hullo Buckwheat Pillow